django-oscar/django-oscar/docs/source/howto/how_to_customise_models.rst

 It builds upon the steps described in :doc:`/topics/customisation`.
 Please read it first and ensure that you've:

-* Created an app with the same label
+* Created a Python module with the the same label
-* Created a custom main Shop class
-* Created a custom ``app.py``
+* Added it as Django app

 Example
 -------

 Suppose you want to add a video_url field to the core product model.
-This means that you want your application to use a subclass of ``oscar.apps.catalogue.models.Product`` which has an additional field.
+This means that you want your application to use a subclass of :class:`oscar.apps.catalogue.models.Product` which has an additional field.

 The first step is to create a local version of the "catalogue" app.
 At a minimum, this involves creating ``catalogue/models.py`` within your project and changing ``INSTALLED_APPS``